 3. Alloy Steel

 Alloy steels are famous for their increased hardenability and strength.
-This type of steel contains various elements such as aluminum, bismuth, boron, chromium, copper, lead, manganese, molybdenum, nickel, silicon, sulphur, etc. Alloy steel contains these contents of between 1 wt.% to 50 wt.% based on different mechanical and physical properties.
+This type of steel contains various elements such as aluminum, bismuth, boron, chromium, copper, lead, manganese, molybdenum, nickel, silicon, sulfur, etc. Alloy steel contains these contents of between 1 wt.% to 50 wt.% based on different mechanical and physical properties.
 On the other hand, based on the quantity of the other elements, there are two types of alloy steels: low-alloy steel and high-alloy steel.

 Applications: Low-alloy steels are famous for extreme strength, machineability, budgeted price, and versatility.
 The most common examples of alloy steels are military equipment and vehicles, ships, pipelines, hydraulic equipment, structural components, etc. On the other hand, high-alloy steels are comparatively expensive and require a high-quality manufacturing process.
 Some of the most common examples of high-alloy steels are structural components, automotive parts and equipment, chemical processing equipment, and power plant equipment.